DNA TESTING

 - Trim the excess hair to the edges of the sample collector.
 Place the collectors in bundles of 10 ' 15 in a resealable plastic storage bag.

-- Record the Animal ID along with other animal information on the Zoetis Sample Information Form or the NEOGEN DNA Submission Form, such that each sample can be correctly matched with each animal.
-Barcodes are assigned to the samples upon arrival in the lab.
+- Record the Animal ID, sample barcode, test type, and other animal information on the NEOGEN DNA Submission Form, such that each sample can be correctly matched with each animal.

 - Remove a TSU punch from the packaging.
 Punches should be assembled as one piece; if they have come apart, reassemble.
 Open the tube retainer at the base of the applicator by pushing the retainer clip.